The Benefits of Home and Community-Based Speech Therapy

 If you've begun planning for your child's communication journey, you may be asking yourself: “Where should my child receive therapy?”
 Or, it's possible that you didn't realize that there are options other than the traditional clinic model!
 In reality, the clinic is only one of many possible settings for therapy.

-In my 10 years of experience as a pediatric home-health speech-language pathologist, I have witnessed firsthand the powerful benefits of home and community-based speech therapy.
+Hi, my name is DeAnna and I am the founder of Blue Sage Pediatric Speech & Language Therapy!
+In my 10 years of experience as a pediatric home-health speech-language pathologist in the San Antonio area, I have witnessed firsthand the powerful benefits of home and community-based speech therapy.
 I'd like to share why I love this approach so much, and why I think you should consider home therapy for your child.

 Children learn best in the environments where they feel safe, comfortable, and confident.
 When therapy takes place in the home, daycare, or familiar community setting like their ABA clinic, your child doesn’t have to adjust to a new space or unfamiliar routines.
-Instead, we use what they already know and love to build communication skills that matter in real life—like asking for a favorite snack at home, or joining in with peers at daycare.
+Instead, we use what they already know and love to build communication skills that matter in real life.

 One of the biggest advantages of home and community-based therapy is that you, the parent or caregiver, can be an active part of the process!
 You’ll see exactly how we’re helping your child communicate and how you can support them between sessions.
-We’ll work together to create routines, play ideas, and communication tools that fit your family—not a one-size-fits-all plan.
+We’ll work together to create routines, play ideas, and communication tools that fit your family.

 Bonus: You don’t have to commute, pack bags, or worry about running late!